What does it mean to READ FOR JOY?

 If a story is well done, we absolutely believe it.
 But a good story is more than just credible.
 It does more than just suspend your disbelief.

-I good story makes you believe it—but also makes you feel it.
+A good story makes you believe it—but it also makes you feel it.

 When I cried over that fictional dog, I was doing more than just watching a made-up moment and believing it was true.
 I was empathizing.

-I was identifying so strongly with the main character of that story, that I was feeling her feelings about the dog with her.
+I was identifying so strongly with the main character of that story that I was feeling her feelings about the dog with her.
 I was feeling them as her.
-It was like I’d stepped inside her skin, and I was going through that moment not just with her, but as her, somehow—like we’d merged a little bit, and I wanted what she wanted, and I cared about what she cared about, and I felt her feelings.
+It was like I’d stepped inside her skin—like we’d merged a little bit, somehow, and I wanted what she wanted, and I cared about what she cared about, and I felt her feelings.

 How amazing is that?

 Stories let us cross the boundaries between ourselves and other people.
 What an astonishing feat of the human imagination!
-To imagine what it’s like to be someone else—someone who doesn’t even exist—so completely that you feel their feelings as if they were your own?
+To imagine what it’s like to be someone else—someone who doesn’t even exist—so completely that you feel her feelings as if they were your own?
 Astonishing.
-Mind-boggling.

 And yet, we do it all the time.
 We don’t even notice.
 It’s no big deal.